History of the Port Adelaide Football Club: 1919–1932: World War I and the Great Depression

 During World War I the club lost three players—William Boon, Joseph Watson and Albert Chaplin—to the war.
 A scaled-back competition referred to as the 'Patriotic League' was organised during wartime in which Port Adelaide won the 1916 and 1917 instalments.
 After World War I, Harold Oliver, arguably the state's best player, was close to retiring from league football playing only 1 game in 1919 and 8 in 1920.
 However keen supporters of the Port Adelaide Football Club hoping to replicate the club's pre-war success raised funds and bought him a motorbike so he could commute from Berri where he eventually settled on his own block as a fruit grower for the 1921 season.
 During the 1921 season Oliver captained the club to the 1921 SAFL premiership, winning his fourth in the process.
 In 1922 after playing only 5 league matches for the season his football career came to an end due to commitments regarding his farm at Berri and disputes regarding game compensation.
-His contract termination meant he was paid £76 of £100 pounds for the season making him one of the highest-paid footballers of the era.
+His contract termination meant he was paid £76 of £100 for the season making him one of the highest-paid footballers of the era.
 Shortly afterwards, most of Port Adelaide's champion players from before the war started to retire from the league football and the club's performances subsequently declined.

 In 1926 Port Adelaide captain Clifford Keal began a tradition that has continued to this day by wearing the number one.
 In 1928, John Eden became Port Adelaide's first Indigenous player at league level.
 John's brother Drozena would debut the following year and would eventually become vice captain of the club.
 As was the case in the 1890s, the depression of the early 1930s hit the club hard with players moving interstate to secure employment.
 In 1932 stalwart players Dayman and Waye moved to Victoria, Johnson to Tasmania, Allingham and Maywood retired and injuries affected Johnson, Mott and Alan Hender.
 The club's output was subsequently restricted but the team still managed to finish fourth.